nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Happy new year!

-Entering retro notes daily is a little overkill for my purposes, so I'm going to try a weekly branch => push timing instead.
+Entering retro notes daily is a little overkill for my purposes, so I'm going to try a weekly branch => push cadence instead.

 Deployed an example API server with canned authentication and data (no DB backend) to Azure App Service: